Dolce and Gabbana Light Blue Sun Pour Homme is a limited edition released in 2019 and a flanker of the original Light Blue from 2007.

 The clear glass bottle designs have always been my favorite ones in the Light Blue series.
 So is the case with the 2019 limited edition.

-Everything here simple, yet elegant in the design.
+Everything here is simple, yet elegant in design.
 The bottle resembles a bell, or as some might say, old pharmacy vials, where pharmacists from the past used to store various medicines.

-The liquid inside is in orange color tone, eye catching, and hints again at the relaxing summer times.
+The liquid inside is in an orange color tone, eye-catching, and hints again at the relaxing summer times.

 The star of the show here is the amazing-looking blue box that, unlike many other perfume boxes, hints at what are you getting inside.

-It literally looks like something that came out of brothers’ Grimm books.
+It literally looks like something that came out of the brothers’ Grimm books.
 Amazing stuff that’s collection-worthy.